-Veterinary Care for Senior Cats
+Veterinary Care Near Me for Senior Cats

 Older cats can develop many devastating conditions, including hyperthyroidism, diabetes, kidney disease, inflammatory bowel disease and cancer.
 For early detection of these conditions, senior cats need a lot of attention from their veterinarian.
 The following are typical services we offer to help keep our geriatric patients in good health:

 - Geriatric exams.
 Early detection and prevention can be key to keeping your cat healthy.
 Older cats need to see the veterinarian more frequently than younger cats.
 Exams twice per year can help to catch conditions in their early stages, so your cat can get the treatment he or she needs.
 This is especially important because senior cats who seem healthy can quickly develop serious health conditions.

 - Dietary recommendations.
 As your cat ages, it is even more important that he or she eats a proper diet.
 Older cats can be susceptible to weight gain due to lack of exercise.
 We teach cat owners how much and what type of food is appropriate for your cat, so your cat can maintain an optimal weight for his or her age.

 - Pet owner education.
 We teach pet owners about symptoms of pet disease, including weight loss, excessive urination and more.
 Knowing what to look for can help you get your cat to the vet as soon as possible.